L3DEVIL/VphonegagaInject/README.md

-**This tutorial is not for newbies/noobs.
+**This template is not for newbies/noobs.
 You need basic knowledge of C++, Java, dalvik opcodes, ARM and ARM64 assembly, and be able to patch hex and hook.
 You will be expected to read, learn and even google.
 If you don't have the knowledge, this tutorial will be too hard for you**

 **If you don't like this project, do not use.
 Please do not spread hate and insult against me, especially the smaller kids community.
 Instead, tell me why you don't like and what I can improve**

 # Introduction
-Simple floating mod menu with sounds for il2cpp and other native android games.
+Simple floating mod menu with sounds for il2cpp and other native android games, KittyMemory, MSHook, and And64InlineHook included.
 This template is optimized for modders who want the faster way to implement the menu in the game without hassle.
-Assets are stored as base64 in java/smali and does not need to be stored under assets folder
+Assets are stored as base64 in java/smali and does not need to be stored under assets folder.

-Comes with string and offset obfuscation without using any external tool and without modifying the compiler.
+It comes with string and offset obfuscation without using any external tool and without modifying the compiler.
 We use AY Obfuscator

-Comes with KittyMemory, MSHook, and And64InlineHook

 Support Android 4.2.x way up to Android R preview.
 Support ARMv7, x86 and ARM64 architecture.
 However x86 is deprecated for Unity games so x86 is not our priority